 Celebrated around March 21st (first day of spring) or on the 4th Sunday of the Lents before Easter, the custom of burning of Marzanna symbolizes the departure of winter and is rooted in pre-Christian Slavic rites that were performed to summon the spring.
 Originally it was celebrated during the spring equinox as a religious feast of the Slavic pagans, and it survived over the last thousand years despite the huge impact of Christianity and countless efforts of erasing that custom from the Polish countryside.

-Many Polish people still prepare an effigy symbolizing the Slavic goddess Marzanna for this event.
+Many Polish people still prepare an effigy symbolizing the Slavic goddess Marzanna for this event, this is practiced in places all over Poland.
 Marzanna was a goddess who personified winter – the ‘death state’ or ‘sleep state’ of the Mother Earth during the wintertime.
 As the ritual effigy, Marzanna is also gaining other meanings related to various states of passing away (general death or sickness and other unfortunate events, usually connected to the tough and grim wintertime).
 During the rite she is meant to be drowned, and sometimes she’s also set on fire before being thrown into the water.
 In a symbolical meaning this rite was an act of sending the winter away in order to prepare the nature for a spring rebirth.

 Such effigy of Marzanna is made of straw and shaped into a humanoid form (usually on a construction of sticks or branches).
 In the past some parts of an old chochoł were often used for that purpose, which was a straw covering prepared for the wintertime for the delicate bushes or trees (but also had a mythological meaning).
 The effigy is usually ‘dressed’ in old clothes or decorated with plants, often receiving accessories like a braid, korale (red coral necklace), wianek (wreath) or a headscarf.